 In most circumstances, you will be liable to pay Australian income tax on the dividend.
-You must include the full amount of the dividend at item 20 Foreign source income and foreign assets or property on your Tax return for individuals (supplementary section) 2012.
+You must include the full amount of the dividend at item 20 Foreign source income and foreign assets or property on your Tax return for individuals (supplementary section) 2014.
 This means the amount you are paid or credited plus the amount of any foreign tax which has been deducted.
 You may be able to claim a foreign income tax offset for the foreign tax paid.

 In certain circumstances, foreign dividends may be exempt from tax.
 For example, they may be exempt to avoid any double taxation, or exempt because the portfolio out of which the dividends have been paid has already been taxed at a comparable rate.
 There are special rules which need to be satisfied for you to claim a foreign income tax offset.
-See question 20 Foreign source income and foreign assets or property in Individual tax return instructions supplement 2012 (NAT 71051) and the publication Guide to foreign income tax offset rules (NAT 72923) available at www.ato.gov.au
+For more information go to ato.gov.au/instructions2014 and read Q20 Foreign source income and foreign assets or property and the Guide to foreign income tax offset rules (NAT 72923) at ato.gov.au